Saudi Arabia to sign deals with Russia during visit - sources

-MOSCOW/KHOBAR, Saudi Arabia (Reuters) - Saudi Arabia is expected to sign several memoranda of understanding (MoUs) with Russian companies during a state visit to Moscow next week, industry sources said on Wednesday.
+MOSCOW/KHOBAR, Saudi Arabia, Sept 27 (Reuters) - Saudi Arabia is expected to sign several memoranda of understanding (MoUs) with Russian companies during a state visit to Moscow next week, industry sources said on Wednesday.

 The agreement is one of several due to be signed during King Salman’s visit to Russia next week, his first trip to Moscow since becoming king in 2015.